zmkfirmware/zmk/docs/docs/behaviors/bluetooth.md

 The bluetooth behavior allows management of various settings and states related to the bluetooth connection(s) between the keyboard and the host.
-By default, ZMK supports five "profiles" for selecting which bonded host computer/laptop/keyboard should receive the keyboard input; many of the commands here operation on those profiles.
+By default, ZMK supports five "profiles" for selecting which bonded host computer/laptop/keyboard should receive the keyboard input; many of the commands here operate on those profiles.

 :::note Connection Management
 When pairing to a host device ZMK saves bond information to the selected profile.
 It will not replace this when you initiate pairing with another device.
 To pair with a new device select an unused profile with `BT_SEL`, `BT_NXT` or by clearing an existing profile using `BT_CLR`.